franciscomcm/franciscomcm.github.io/blog/creating-paraview-animations.md

 ---
-title: A workflow to design Paraview animations.
+title: A workflow to design Paraview animations
 subtitle: 'Wow, looks fancy!'
 excerpt: >-
   "Paraview, a powerful free visualisation software to produce stunning 2D and 3D visualisations."